*If you don't plan on reading the whole profile, this is not the dog for you.*

-Behaviour with children: Good with all ages who know how to behave with dogs, but best over 10 since she is a large puppy.
+Behaviour with people: Good with all ages who know how to behave with dogs.
+Children over 12 only.
+She is still a puppy and can become over-excited.

-Feel free to contact her foster at: firstname.lastname@example.org.
 To meet her, please fill out the adoption application at the bottom of this profile.
+She is located in Hillsburgh, Ontario.

 They are beautiful dogs with great temperaments given the right breeding, socialization, care including diet and training.
 Dogs are a lifelong commitment.